OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

 ## 1.0 Registering an Application

-At a high level the following major steps are required in order to onboard a new application into the Open Banking Brasil ecosystem.
+At a high level the following major steps are required in order to onboard a new application into the Open Finance Brasil ecosystem.

 1. Register your organisation on the directory of participants (User Interface)
 2. Register your application on the directory of participants (User Interface)